 Liberalism, rather than lighting the way to vanquish the darkness of the Jim Crow North gave racism new and complex places to hide.
 Edited by Brian Purnell and Jeanne Theoharis with Komozi Woodard, twelve scholars offer original essays in this anthology to unveil Jim Crow’s many strange careers in the North.
 They accomplish two goals: first, they show how the Jim Crow North worked as a system to maintain social, economic, and political inequality in the nation’s most liberal places; and second, they chronicle how activists worked to undo the legal, economic, and social inequities born of Northern Jim Crow policies, practices, and ideas.

 The book ultimately dispels the myth that the South was the birthplace of American racism, and presents a compelling argument that American racism actually originated in the North.
-[Description from the publisher.]
+[Publisher’s description.]

 ISBN: 9781479820337 | NY Press